 You’ll want to leave two to three inches of space on all sides of your computer. – Crucial

-I would recommend a minimum of 3 inches (8 cm) from all sides if not more.
+I recommend a minimum of 3 inches (8 cm) from all sides, if not more.

 Corners Should Be Avoided

-Corners of a room tend to accumulate a lot of dust particularly if you have a ceiling fan installed.
+The corners of a room tend to accumulate dust, particularly if you have a ceiling fan installed.

-The natural airflow inside the room also tends to push the dust towards the corner hence placing your PC Tower in the corner increases its chances of accumulating dust.
+The natural airflow inside the room also tends to push the dust toward the corner; placing your PC Tower in the corner increases its chances of accumulating dust.

 I could write an entire guide on cable management.

-A bad cable management is not only ugly to look at, but it can also pose potential problems such as accidental trips and can also block the dust in their traps.
+Bad cable management is not only ugly to look at, but it can also pose potential problems, such as accidental trips, and can also block the dust in their traps.

-Hence, try to locate a place where you can minimize the clutter of cables.
-For instance, try not to place your PC at a place where you have other devices connected as well such as your phone chargers etc.
+Could you try to find a place where you can minimize the clutter of cables?
+For instance, could you avoid placing your PC where other devices are connected, such as your phone chargers, etc.?

 Away from Your Legs (Kicks)

-You should avoid placing your PC under your desk where it can be subjected to accidental kicks.
+Please remember to put your PC under your desk, where it can be subjected to accidental kicks.

-Gaming rage or over excitement can often lead one to loose control of their limbs which may lead to your PC getting tortured without you even knowing it.
+Gaming rage or over-excitement can often lead one to lose control of their limbs which may lead to your PC getting tortured without you even knowing it.

 Also Read: How Difficult is it to Build a PC?

 TL;DR What should I put under my PC?
-Basically any hard, flat and static free surface should be good for putting under your PC.
+Any hard, flat, and static-free surface should be suitable for placing under your PC.

 You should avoid carpet as it restricts airflow and also attracts dust.

 Cardboards are debatable.
-While they are flat and static free, they do not have sturdiness to support the weight of your PC and thus may either deteriorate or your PC may sink in overtime.
+While they are flat and static-free, they do not have the sturdiness to support the weight of your PC and thus may either deteriorate, or your PC may sink in over time.

-Metallic surfaces should also be avoided as they are conductive and thus carry the risk of static damage and if your house suffers from earth fault, a metallic surface would be the most dangerous idea to put under your PC.
+Metallic surfaces should also be avoided as they are conductive and thus carry the risk of static damage.
+If your house suffers from earth fault, a metallic exterior would be the most dangerous idea to put under your PC.